Civetone

 Civetone is a macrocyclic ketone and the main odorous constituent of civet oil.
 It is a pheromone sourced from the African civet.
 It has a strong musky odor that becomes pleasant at extreme dilutions.
 Civetone is closely related to muscone, the principal odoriferous compound found in musk; the structure of both compounds was elucidated by Leopold Ružička.
 Today, civetone can be synthesized from precursor chemicals found in palm oil.

 Uses

 Civetone is a synthetic musk used as a perfume fixative and flavor.
+Its aroma is described as "clean, musk, dry, animal, sweet".

 In order to attract jaguars to camera traps, field biologists have used the Calvin Klein-brand male cologne Obsession.
 It is believed that the civetone in the cologne resembles a territorial marking.